Alec Skempton: Career

 Skempton was born in Northampton and attended Northampton grammar school.
 In 1932 Skempton he went to the City and Guilds College in London to study civil engineering.
-After beginning work on a Goldsmiths' Company bursary-funded PhD, he joined the Building Research Station (BRS) in 1936, initially working on reinforced concrete before moving to soil mechanics in 1937.
+After beginning work on a Goldsmiths' Company bursary-funded PhD, he joined the Building Research Station (BRS) in 1936, initially working on reinforced concrete before moving to soil mechanics in 1937, where he worked under Leonard Cooling.

 The failure of an earth embankment for a reservoir at Chingford in north-east London helped highlight Skempton's insights on clay strata.
 Other projects included Waterloo Bridge, the Muirhead dam near Largs in Scotland, Gosport Dockyard and the Eau Brink Cut channel of the River Great Ouse near King's Lynn.

 In 1945, Skempton was seconded from BRS to establish a soil mechanics course at Imperial College (recruiting Alan W. Bishop as his first member of staff), becoming a full-time lecturer there in 1946, and introducing, in 1950, the first postgraduate course in soil mechanics.
 In 1955, he was elevated to the chair of soil mechanics, and from 1957 to 1976 was head of department and professor of civil engineering.

 He made great contributions in the field of quaternary geology and was widely consulted on problems involving landslips, foundations, retaining walls and embankments.
 Notable projects included the Mangla Dam in Pakistan and the Carsington Dam failure in Derbyshire in 1984.